Modified Gravity Constraints from the Full Shape Modeling of Clustering Measurements from DESI 2024: Constraints on modified gravity functions , and

 At low redshift, where the anisotropic stress induced by free-streaming particles can be safely neglected, these MG parameters are related by,

 In GR, these MG functions $\mu(a,k)$, $\Sigma(a,k)$ and $\eta(a,k)$ are predicted to be just one, leaving the perturbed EFEs unchanged from their standard form.

 Lastly, we note that our parameterization using $\mu$, $\Sigma$ and $\eta$ are defined at the linearly perturbed EFEs level.
-For DESI (FS+BAO), the scale cuts applied in the full-shape analysis \cite{DESI2024.VII.KP7B} ensure that nonlinear terms are small, specifically the one-loop terms in the effective field theory expansion.
-Indeed, the \texttt{velocileptors} method used in the DESI full-shape analysis has been compared with the MG non-linear code \texttt{fkpt} \cite{Rodriguez-Meza:2023rga}, demonstrating good agreement in loop corrections for small departures from GR.
+For DESI (FS+BAO), the scale cuts applied in the full-shape analysis \cite{DESI2024.VII.KP7B} ensure that nonlinear terms are small with implications as discusses above in section \cref{sec:data_methodology}.
 Moreover, the external data we use also rely on linear scales or has been reduced to them: SNIa and the CMB data are inherently linear; CMB lensing is almost entirely within the linear regime; and for the DESY3 (3×2-pt) data, we apply the same conservative scale cuts as in the DES MG paper \cite{DES:2022ccp}, limiting the data to linear scales.
 Accordingly, our analyses here on modified gravity are based on linear scales where these parameterizations are well-defined.